Skip to Site Header Skip to Main Content Skip to Footer

 Blue Noise

-Blue noise sounds slightly shriller than pink and white noise because its power increases proportionally with each frequency.
+Blue noise sounds slightly shriller than the steady pink noise and white noise because its power increases proportionally with each frequency.

 Gray Noise

-Gray noise has more power at higher and lower frequencies and less in the middle frequencies, creating a more balanced sound similar to white noise.
+Gray noise is a type of sound that has an equal amount of energy across all audible frequencies but more power at both the higher and lower frequencies and less in the middle frequencies.

 Violet Noise